Axionic surface wave in dynamical axion insulators: Surface axion polariton

 The surface wave excitation results from the axion-photon coupling and exists only at the interface.
 Therefore it is termed SAP to distinguish it from BAP.
 The dispersion relation of SAP can be obtained as~\cite{SM}

 where $\mu_{\mbox{ I}}$ and $\mu_{\mbox{ II}}$ are the permeabilities of the DAI and the dielectric, respectively.
-Since $\omega$ is constrained in the range between $m$ and $m_b$ of the forbidden gap of BAP, there exists a threshold wavevector of $k_t=m\sqrt{\epsilon_{\mbox{ II}}\mu_{\mbox{ II}}}$ when $\omega\rightarrow m$ and a cutoff wavevector of $k_c=\sqrt{\epsilon_{\mbox{ I}}\mu_{\mbox{ I}}(b^2+m^2)}$ when $\omega\rightarrow m_b$, as schematically shown by the red lines in Fig.~\ref{fig2}(a).
-This is different from the dispersion relation of surface plasmon polariton starting at zero wavevector and approaching an asymptotic frequency at large wavevectors.
-In Fig.~\ref{fig2}(b), we present the dispersion relation of SAP for different values of $b$, where the $b$-dependent cutoff wavevector has been explicitly plotted as the black dashed line.
-It can be seen that a larger $b$ leads to a larger range of allowed SAP frequency as well as a larger cutoff wavevector.
+Since $\omega$ is constrained in the range between $m$ and $m_b$ of the forbidden gap of BAP, there exists a threshold wave vector of $k_t=m\sqrt{\epsilon_{\mbox{ II}}\mu_{\mbox{ II}}}$ when $\omega\rightarrow m$ and a cutoff wave vector of $k_c=\sqrt{\epsilon_{\mbox{ I}}\mu_{\mbox{ I}}(b^2+m^2)}$ when $\omega\rightarrow m_b$, as schematically shown by the red lines in Fig.~\ref{fig2}(a).
+This is different from the dispersion relation of a surface plasmon polariton starting at zero wave vector and approaching an asymptotic frequency at large wave vectors.
+In Fig.~\ref{fig2}(b), we present the dispersion relation of SAP for different values of $b$, where the $b$-dependent cutoff wave vector has been explicitly plotted as the black dashed line.
+It can be seen that a larger $b$ leads to a larger range of allowed SAP frequency as well as a larger cutoff wave vector.
 Consequently, topological DAIs with a large dynamical axion field and a large $b$ are highly preferred candidates for SAP.

 When taking the axion damping into account, the propagation vector becomes complex as $k_x=k_x'+ik_x''$.
-The dispersion relation of SAP with a typical value of axion damping $\Gamma=0.02$ meV is shown by red line in Fig.~\ref{fig2}(c).
-Notably, in contrast to the undamped case, the cutoff wavevector of SAP is no longer at $\omega_b$ [see the inset of Fig.~\ref{fig2}(c)].
+The dispersion relation of SAP with a typical value of axion damping $\Gamma=0.02$ meV is shown by the red line in Fig.~\ref{fig2}(c).
+Notably, in contrast to the undamped case, the cutoff wave vector of SAP is no longer at $\omega_b$ [see the inset of Fig.~\ref{fig2}(c)].
 In addition, the imaginary part of $k_x$ will result in a finite propagation length of the SAP, which is defined as $L_{\mathrm{SAP}}\equiv1/(2k_x'')$.
 In Fig.~\ref{fig2}(d), we choose different values of $\Gamma$ to plot the propagation length $L_{\textrm{SAP}}$ as a function of $\omega$ over the whole frequency range of SAP, where $L_{\textrm{SAP}}$ lies in the cm ranges and increases with decreasing $\omega$.